leannejdong/data-social-science/README.md

 * Due to size limit, data could not be uploaded

 * This is collaborated work between UTS and CSIRO/Data61.
-If you want to use any part of the report, or any questions, feel free to email the author.
+If you want to use any part of the report, or any questions, feel free to email me.